poenmasem/GetPrivacy/README.md

   - [TechBench](https://tb.rg-adguard.net/public.php)
   - [Heidoc.net](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)
   - You can directly go to the [AME website](https://ameliorated.info/) and download the stripped-down Windows 10 ISO file and follow this guide, or else strip down Windows 10 yourself by following this guide.
+    - Limitations:
+      - You cannot install any APPX packages in AME, because all Windows Store dependencies have been completely ripped out.
+      - You cannot create a new user, because of the OS’s inability to re-deploy APPX applications when logging in to a new user for the first time.
+      - You cannot automatically install and update drivers via Windows Update, because Windows update doesn’t exist in AME anymore.

 Related:
 - [Windows 10 LTSC](https://www.reddit.com/r/Piracy/comments/8pfnun/how_to_download_and_install_windows_10_ltsb/) - Debloated from a lot of rubbish.
 Only receives Security updates, rather than 'feature' updates.